Gaussian-wavepacket-model for single-photon generation based on cavity QED in the adiabatic and nonadiabatic conditions: Introduction

 Furthermore, the analytical expressions on the upper bound of success probability have been studied~\cite{vasilev2010single,goto2019figure}.
-In the Ref.~\cite{vasilev2010single} , a framework for generating the desired wavepacket shape has been proposed, and the constraints limiting its success probability have been discussed.
-Recently, we have derived the upper bound on the success probability by optimizing the cavity external loss rate~\cite{goto2019figure}.
-However, these analyses have only been conducted under adiabatic conditions.
-While recent work has investigated the success probability of nonadiabatic single-photon storage by numerical simulations of quantum master equations~\cite{Giannelli, Macha}, analytical expressions of the upper bound in this condition are yet to be clarified.
+In the Ref.~\cite{vasilev2010single}, a universal approach for generating the desired wavepacket shape has been proposed, and the photon generation efficiencies of various pulse shape have been discussed in the strong coupling regime.
+Recently, we have derived the upper bound on the success probability by optimizing the cavity external loss rate under the adiabatic condition~\cite{goto2019figure}.
+While recent work has investigated the success probability of nonadiabatic single-photon storage by numerical simulations of quantum master equations~\cite{Giannelli, Macha}, analytical expressions of the upper bound in the nonadiabatic condition are yet to be clarified.
 In order to help design and optimize cavity QED experiments, analytical expressions for the success probability are desirable for both adiabatic and nonadiabatic conditions.
 Moreover, we wish to extend this analysis to be valid not only in the Purcell and strong-coupling regimes, but also in the weak-coupling [${(\gamma,\kappa)>g}$] and intermediate ($g\sim\kappa$) regimes.

 In this paper, we investigate single-photon generation under both adiabatic and nonadiabatic conditions by introducing a Gaussian wavepacket model.
-Assuming a Gaussian output pulse, we analytically formulate the upper bound of the success probability not only for arbitrary pulse widths and detunings, but also for any coupling regime.
-In addition, we investigate the population dynamics and required external fields across these regimes.
+Assuming a Gaussian output pulse, we analytically formulate the upper bound of the success probability not only for arbitrary pulse width, but also for any coupling regime.
+In addition, we show the arbitrary detuning can be compensated by controlling the external field and investigate the population dynamics and required external fields for any coupling regime.
 We then provide a method for achieving a high success probability with a short pulse width by optimizing the cavity transmittance parameter.
 Our formulations will be useful for engineering high-speed QIP systems, having high success probability and short pulse width, in a wide variety of experimental platforms.

 This paper is organized as follows.
 In Sec.~\ref{sec2}, we introduce a model of a cavity QED system, formulate the upper bound of the success probability, and discuss the reduction factor and pulse width dependence of the success probability.
 In Sec.~\ref{sec3}, we provide a temporal analysis to show the dependence on the pulse width and the different coupling regimes.
 In Sec.~\ref{sec4}, we optimize the external loss rate of a cavity in both adiabatic and nonadiabatic conditions.
 In Sec.~\ref{sec5}, we assume a typical experimental setup and provide a method for achieving a short pulse width while maintaining a high success probability by optimizing the cavity parameters.
 Finally, we summarize our findings in Sec.~\ref{summary}.